Last updated on January 2nd, 2019 at 12:54 pm

 Travel Philippines in a low budget.
 Yep.
 That title is surely misleading.
 How can you even wish for travel in the Philippines to be much more cheaper than it already is?
 If you’ve been a reader of the blog, you’ll know that there just countless ways to sleep for free.
 Let’s put a number: 28.
-But if you’d rather spend much longer days on the beautiful beaches and amazing islands of the “Pearl of the Orient Sea”, then hang around with me, as I give you all the juicy (and actionable) details.
+But if you’d rather spend much longer days on the beautiful beaches and amazing islands of the “Pearl of the Orient Sea”, then hang around with me, as I give you all the juicy (and actionable) details in our Philippines travel guide.

 The Philippines is one of the most visited countries in the South East Asia.
 It is almost a no-brainer to travel longer in the Philippines, especially with a $10 daily budget.
 If you’ve been here, you know just how beautiful the country can be, how friendly the people are, how easy it is to communicate with the locals, plus the cheap cost of everything.
 I’ve been here around 5 times, and I will share to you all things Philippines – travel itineraries, food, how to go even cheaper than the usual, and the real local life.
 That last bit might be something you haven’t really read somewhere, so I’m pretty excited to share that one.